pbs-assess/pacea/README.md

   record, that incorporates observations from different platforms (satellites, ships, buoys, and Argo floats):

-  - provided as weekly and monthly means from Sep 1981 to Jan 2026.
+  - provided as weekly and monthly means from Sep 1981 to May 2026.
     **Updated monthly.**

 - outputs from the Hindcast of the Salish Sea (HOTSSea) physical